-" PHIL 3120H: Contemporary Ethical Theory
+" PHIL 3120H: Contemporary Ethical Theory A study of twentieth, and twenty-first-contuny

 A study of twentieth- and twenty-first-century developments in ethical theory.
 Attention is given to the critical rethinking of traditional theories and to particular moral considerations such as those resulting from social change in relation to gender, race, and global development.
 Prerequisite: 7.0 university credits including PHIL 3110H or permission of department chair.
 Excludes PHIL 3380Y.